ceramicnetwork/docs/docs/reference/glaze/cli.md

 ## Purpose

-The Glaze CLI allows to interact with Ceramic nodes, notably to help support DataModel lifecycle operations, such as the creation, edition and publication of models.
+The Glaze CLI allows to interact with Ceramic nodes, notably to help support DataModel lifecycle operations, such as the creation, edition and deployment of models.

 ## Installation